jparkington/Electric-Brew/src/README.md

   - `supply_rate` (**float**): The rate charged per kilowatt-hour for the energy supply, incorporating both CMP's supplier rates and Ampion's adjusted pricing, vital for cost analysis.

   - `source` (**str**): The origin of the billing data ('CMP' or 'Ampion').

+  - `billing_interval` (**list[date]**): A list of dates representing the entire billing cycle, from the start to the end date, providing a detailed view of the billing period for each record.

 ### `fct_electric_brew`